cogmaster-stats/r-cogstats/extras/lattice.md

 <img src="figure/fig1.png" title="plot of chunk fig1" alt="plot of chunk fig1" style="display: block; margin: auto;" />

-It is worth noting that local smoother and regression fit are applied for each panel (in fact, they evaluate `x` conditional to `g` and `zc` from the `data=` argument, which might not be always the case with other constructions).
+It is worth noting that a scatterplot smoother (lowess) is applied to all 3 panels defined by the relation `x` conditional to `g` and `zc`.
 All axes are scaled in a similar manner, and horizontal and vertical axis alternate from bottom to top, or left to right, respectively.
+Labels for the x- and y-axes are controlled as in base graphics, using `xlab=` and `ylab=`, and it is also possible to directly use `par` parameters like `lwd=` (line width).
+The `col.line=` option is specific to the `panel.smooth()` function, which is used internally as soon as we add a `type="smooth"` option.
+The formula used above follows R's convention, except that `*` which denotes interaction between variables is meaningless (in most cases).

-Some important parameters of a `lattice` graphic are given below:
+Other important parameters of a `lattice` display are given below:

 - `aspect` determine the ratio of height to width of the graphical region.
 It can be a (positive) number, or one of the available options:
   `xy` means that the *45° banking rule* [@cleveland88] is used to determine x and y scale; `iso` means that the number of units per cm is the same for both axes which implies that relation between physical distance on the display and in the data scale is respected.
 - `layout` describes the arrangement of panel as columns by rows;
   e.g., `layout=c(2, 3)` means to display the panel in a grid composed of two columns and three rows.